yodiaditya/vim-netbeans/README.md

 After do installing, you should go to VIM and do :BundleInstall.
 I use Vundle here which i use pathogen in the past development.

-I use nodejs-snipmate and snipmate snippets from honza.
-So delete /snipmate.vim/snippets for enabling this two snippets update.
+I use nodejs-snipmate and snipmate-snippets.
+To preventing crash between default snippets in Snipmate and others,

+delete .vim/bundle/snipmate.vim/snippets.

-Also, i install Python Debugger like pyflakes, pylint and pep8.
+1. Python Debugger like pyflakes, pylint and pep8

 For installing Python debugger using PIP :